Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Abstract

 \section{Abstract}

-The fundamental tradeoff between transaction per second (TPS) and security in blockchain systems persists despite numerous prior attempts to boost TPS.
-To increase TPS without compromising security, we propose a bodyless block propagation (BBP) scheme for which the block body is not validated and transmitted during the block propagation process.
-Rather, the nodes in the blockchain network anticipate the transactions and their ordering in the next upcoming block so that these transactions can be pre-executed and pre-validated before the birth of the block.
-It is critical, however, all nodes have a consensus on the transaction content of the next block.
+Despite numerous prior attempts to boost transaction per second (TPS) of blockchain systems, many sacrifice decentralization and security.
+This paper proposes a bodyless block propagation (BBP) scheme for which the blockbody is not validated and transmitted during block propagation, to increase TPS without compromising security.
+Nodes in the blockchain network anticipate the transactions and their ordering in the next upcoming block so that these transactions can be pre-executed and pre-validated before the block is born.
+For a network with $N$ nodes, our theoretical analysis reveals that BBP can improve TPS scalability from $O(1/log(N))$ to $O(1)$.

-This paper puts forth a transaction selection, ordering, and synchronization algorithm to drive the nodes to reach such a consensus.
-Yet, the coinbase address of the miner of the next block cannot be anticipated, and therefore transactions that depend on the coinbase address cannot be pre-executed and pre-validated.
-This paper further puts forth an algorithm to deal with such unresolvable transactions for an overall consistent and TPS-efficient scheme.
-With our scheme, most transactions do not need to be validated and transmitted during block propagation, ridding the dependence of propagation time on the number of transactions in the block, and making the system fully TPS scalable.
-Experimental results show that our protocol can reduce propagation time by 4x with respect to the current Ethereum blockchain, and its TPS performance is limited by the node hardware performance rather than block propagation.
+Ensuring consensus on the next block's transaction content is crucial.
+We propose a transaction selection, ordering, and synchronization algorithm to drive this consensus.
+To address the undetermined Coinbase address issue, we further present an algorithm for such unresolvable transactions, ensuring a consistent and TPS-efficient scheme.
+With BBP, most transactions require neither validation nor transmission during block propagation, liberating system from transaction-block dependencies and rendering TPS scalable.
+Both theoretical analysis and experiments underscore BBP's potential for full TPS scalability.
+Experimental results reveal a 4x reduction in block propagation time compared to Ethereum blockchain, with TPS performance being limited by node hardware rather than block propagation.